Z-702/TractoMFormer/README.md

-## MViT Classification with DTractoEmbedding Images
+# TractoMFormer: MViT Classification with DTractoEmbedding Images

-This code uses MViT for DGCNN-based embedding image classification.
+This repository provides the implementation of **TractoMFormer**, which performs subject-level classification based on DTractoEmbedding images generated from diffusion MRI tractography data.

+The overall pipeline contains two main parts:

+1. **Spectral Embedding / DTractoEmbedding Image Generation**
+2. **MViT-based Classification with Multiple Input Modalities**

+In addition, this repository also includes baseline models for comparison, including FC-1DCNN and ResNet-based classification methods.

+---

+## 1. Environment Setup

 Build the environment following [INSTALL.md](https://github.com/Z-702/TractoMFormer_MVIT-classification/blob/main/TractoFormer-MVIT-main/INSTALL.md).

+---

+# TractoMFormer

-## Using Spectral Embedding to Generate DTractoEmbedding Images
+## 2. Spectral Embedding for DTractoEmbedding Image Generation

+The first part of TractoMFormer is to generate DTractoEmbedding images from DTI inputs using the spectral embedding pipeline.

 Use [embed.py](https://github.com/Z-702/TractoMFormer/tree/main/Spectral-embedding) to generate embedding images from DTI inputs.